Akash02032002/System_Automation_Scripts/README.md

 { "Report successfully exported to C:\Users\tittu\Videos\GeminiCLI\System-Automation-V2\report.json" }

-## ⚙️ How It Works: The Checks Explained
+## ⚙️ How It Works: The Checks Explained:-

 The tool's logic is divided into several modules located in the `checks/` directory.